turingschool-examples/enumerable-challenges/ideas.md

 Sylvester from HR knocks on your door.
 You lift your head up and wipe away the tears.

 "I'm trying to organize an interdepartmental cricket tournament.
 But our mainframe will only spit out a single list of the company employees.
 That's no good.
 I need them by department.
-I don't know a lot about this Haskell program language you've been using to solve everyone's issues, but I was thinking maybe you could give me back a hash with each department as a key and then an array of staff members in an array as the value for each key.
+I don't know a lot about this Haskell programming language you've been using to solve everyone's issues, but I was thinking maybe you could give me back a hash with each department as a key and then an array of staff members in an array as the value for each key.
 Yea, but like I said, I don't know much about Python."

 (`group_by`)